 One of many tactical decisions you need to make in litigation is when to serve requests for admission.
 Timing may be key to getting what you need.
 Continue reading

 Whenever you have retained an expert witness to testify in your case—whether in deposition or at trial—you need to prepare yourself and the expert.
 Don’t just sit back and assume that the expert, who many have testified many times before, has it all worked out.
 You need to be up to speed on his or her testimony and to make sure the expert has enough information to be effective.
 Continue reading

-Filed under: Civil Litigation, Discovery, Legal Topics, Litigation Strategy | Tagged: deposition, expert witness, pre-trial discovery, preparing expert witness, trial, trial preparation | Leave a comment »
+Filed under: Civil Litigation, Discovery, Evidence, Litigation Strategy, Trial Strategy | Tagged: deposition, expert witness, pre-trial discovery, preparing expert witness, trial, trial preparation | Leave a comment »

 In most cases you’ll need to notice at least one deposition.
 Here’s a handy overview for anyone new to California practice on what to include in your deposition notice and when to serve a subpoena along with it.
 Continue reading

 The following is a guest blog post by Perry L. Segal, an eDiscovery attorney with more than 25 years of combined experience in law and technology.
 He regularly writes on the subject at eDiscovery Insights.

 In a side-by-side comparison between the benefits and detriments of BYOD (Bring Your Own Device), there’s no doubt that allowing BYOD might seem likely to yield productivity gains and other benefits for the company.
 But from a technology-management standpoint, BYOD causes great difficulty.
 If I were consulted, here’s why I’d likely fall into the “against” group.